Skip to main content

 Spacecraft Crew Certification Act 2049

-A deliberately simple public demo domain — ideal for first experiments.
+A deliberately simple public demo domain — 11 fields across 7 rule groups, ideal for first experiments.
+Two demonstrations: a one-field short-circuit, and a fully-specified happy path.

 aethis decide -b aethis/spacecraft-crew-certification \